 Stoke City Football Club ("the Club") aims to provide the best standards of service to supporters in relation to all of its activities.

-The Club will respond to any contact from a customer within a maximum of 14 days, by telephone, letter, post or e-mail: email@example.com.
+The Club will respond to any contact from a supporter within a maximum of 14 working days, by telephone, letter, post or e-mail firstname.lastname@example.org

-All customer service contact should be addressed to:
+All supporter service contact should be addressed to:

 Stoke City Football Club

 The Club is an equal opportunities employer and is committed to equal opportunity within the organisation and will endeavour to encourage similar commitment from others within the game.

 As a professional Football Club, a member of the Football Association and the Premier League, the Club is committed to confront and eliminate discrimination whether by reasons of sex, sexual orientation, race, nationality, ethnic origin, colour, religion or disability.

 - The selection of candidates for employment or promotion